kubernetes-sigs/kustomize/examples/helloWorld/README.md

 sed -i 's/pineapple/kiwi/' $OVERLAYS/staging/map.yaml
 ```

-Run kustomize again to see the new names:
+Run kustomize again to see the new configMap names:

 <!-- @grepStagingName @test -->
 ```
 kustomize build $OVERLAYS/staging |\
-    kustomize build $OVERLAYS/staging | grep -B 2 -A 3 kiwi
+    grep -B 8 -A 1 staging-the-map
 ```

 Confirm that the change in configMap content resulted